Function object: Python

-In Ruby
+Ruby

 In Ruby, several objects can be considered function objects, in particular Method and Proc objects.
 Ruby also has two kinds of objects that can be thought of as semi-function objects: UnboundMethod and block.
 UnboundMethods must first be bound to an object (thus becoming a Method) before they can be used as a function object.
 Blocks can be called like function objects, but to be used in any other capacity as an object (e.g. passed as an argument) they must first be converted to a Proc.
 More recently, symbols (accessed via the literal unary indicator :) can also be converted to Procs.
 Using Ruby's unary & operator—equivalent to calling to_proc on an object, and assuming that method exists—the Ruby Extensions Project created a simple hack.